vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/using-data-sources.md

 :::tip Submitting a verified settlement price
 If you're submitting a verified price to settle a market:

 In the JSON structure, replace "moonwalkers" in the example above with the value supplied in the market's proposal under `dataSourceSpecForSettlementData` > `filters` > `key` > `name`.
 Use the verified price as the integer.
+Don't forget to take the data source's decimal precision into account.
 :::

 ### 2. Encode the message